Events Vacancies

 Participants are expected to commit to attending the entire duration of the course, which runs over two blocks: the advice office or place of work needs to approve leave for the applicant to attend these two residential modules.

-A final assessment task will be completed in September 2023.
-An expression of support from your community advice office or organisation is mandatory.
+An expression of support from your community advice office or organisation is mandatory so we can ensure you have leave for these dates.

 Course summary: